 Sallis Benney Theatre, Grand Parade, University of Brighton, Brighton, BN2 0JY

-In the lead up to the Graphic Brighton event, Alex Fitch, has kindly let us have access to his vault of interviews of comic book author and illustrator.
-Alex was also recently interviewed about Graphic Brighton on Juice FM, listen now.
+In the lead up to Graphic Brighton, Alex Fitch, has kindly let us have access to his vault of interviews of comic book author and illustrator.

 David Lloyd, Daniel Locke, Joe Decie, Nye Wright and Tim Pilcher on Brighton

 graphic_brighton_final_a3.pdf at University of Brighton, College of Arts and Humanities [pdf 39.6 MB]

 Graphic-Brighton-Schedule.pdf at University of Brighton, College of Arts and Humanities [pdf 67.4 KB]